ton-connect/kit-android/AndroidDemo/README_NATIVE.md

    - `pnpm -w --filter androidkit build`
 2. Copy bundle into demo assets:
    - `pnpm -w --filter androidkit copy:demo`
+3. Build the QuickJS runtime bundle (optional if you only need WebView):
+  - `pnpm -w --filter androidkit build:quickjs`
+4. Build the Android bridge modules (generates `.aar` with both engines):
+  - `cd AndroidDemo && ./gradlew :bridge:assembleDebug`
-3. Open `AndroidDemo` in Android Studio, run the app.
+5. Open `AndroidDemo` in Android Studio, run the app.
-4. You should see the imported test wallet address and its balance.
+6. You should see the imported test wallet address and its balance.
+QuickJS consumers load the native interpreter automatically when `QuickJsWalletKitEngine` is instantiated.

+### Additional tasks

+- Instrumentation smoke test for the QuickJS bridge: `./gradlew :bridge:connectedDebugAndroidTest`
+- Release-ready artifacts: `./gradlew :bridge:assembleRelease :storage:assembleRelease`

 ## Extending to TON Connect Flows